Skip to content

 To access this post, you must purchase VIP monthly subscription or log in

-IELTS Speaking Test in Vietnam (Part 3, Parts of Country, Climates and Tourism)
+IELTS Speaking Test in the UK (Part 1, History and Hobbies)

 To access this post, you must purchase VIP monthly subscription or log in